Attila Losonczy

-Attila Losonczy (born 1974) is a Hungarian neuroscientist, Professor of Neuroscience at Columbia University Medical Center.
+Attila Losonczy (born 1974) is a Hungarian neuroscientist, Professor of Neuroscience at University of Texas Southwestern Medical Center, Dallas and Director of the Program in Memory Longevity in the O'Donnell Brain Institute at UTSW.
 Losonczy's main area of research is on the relationship between neural networks and behavior, specifically with regard to learning in the hippocampus.

 His group conducts research on spatial navigation and episodic learning in animal models as well as the pathology of cognitive memory deficits in neurodegenerative disorders and psychiatric disorders such as PTSD and anxiety.
 Losonczy is currently working on developing in vivo imaging methods using two-photon microscopy and calcium imaging to simultaneously image hundreds of hippocampal place cells in conscious mice performing spatial tasks.

 Early life and education

 Attila Losonczy was born in Nagykanizsa, Hungary, in 1974.
 He received the MD degree from the University of Pécs Medical School in 1999, and subsequently the PhD degree at Semmelweis University in Neurobiology in 2004 with a thesis entitled "Underlying mechanisms of short-term synaptic plasticity at identified central synapses," advised by Zoltan Nusser.
 In 2003, he moved from Hungary to the United States; from 2003 to 2006, Losonczy was a postdoctoral fellow at Louisiana State University with Jeffrey Magee.
 In 2006, he served as a postdoctoral fellow with Gero Miesenböck at Yale University.